carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 {: .output}

 Usually, filtering is applied on two dimensions of the expression matrix: cells and genes.
-For this, scanpy includes four important filteration functions included in `pp` module: `filter_cells`, `filter_genes`, and `filter_highly_variable_genes`, and `normalize_total`.
+For this, scanpy includes four important filteration functions included in `pp` (preprocessing) module: `filter_cells`, `filter_genes`, and `filter_highly_variable_genes`, and `normalize_total`.
 Each function has parameter.
 Here, some challenges are required!